HiXray-author/HiXray/README.md

 ## License

-The images and the corresponding annotations in OPIXray Dataset can be used **ONLY for academic purposes**, **NOT for commercial purposes**.
+The images and the corresponding annotations in HiXray Dataset can be used **ONLY for academic purposes**, **NOT for commercial purposes**.

 Copyright © 2020 by State Key Lab of Software Development Environment, Beihang University